-Where σ is a logistic sigmoid function [0,1] and tanh a hyperbolic tangent function [-1,1] and ⊙ denotes an element-wise multiplication. f_t is the function that controls the information from the old memory cell c_t (reject), i_t and q_t are the function to control how much information is stored in the current memory cell c_t and o_t is the function to controls the output c_t.
+Where σ is a logistic sigmoid function [0,1] and tanh is a hyperbolic tangent function [-1,1] and ⊙ denotes element-wise multiplication. f_t is the function that controls the information from the old memory cell c_t (reject), i_t and q_t are the function to control how much information is stored in the current memory cell c_t and o_t is the function to control the output c_t.

 Learning Semantic Similarity with LSTM

 LSTMs (Hochreiter and Schmidhuber 1997) have been used successfully in many NLP tasks, such as text classification (Liu et al. 2016), language modeling (Peters et al. (2018), and machine translation (Bahdanau et al. 2014).

 For learning semantic similarity, Wang et al. (2017) propose an LSTM model called the bilateral multi-perspective matching model (BiMPM).
 The BiLSTM model takes two sentences (P and Q) and encodes them into two directions P against Q and Q against P. Then another BiLSTM is used to aggregate the result (similarity matching) into a matching vector.
 Finally, the matching vector is used for the final decision with a dense layer.
 Another approach introduces two subnetworks, LSTM based, to learn semantic similarity (Chen et al. 2019).
 They propose a generative model that relies on two latent variables: 1) the first one representing the syntax and 2) the second one representing the semantics.
 The model is trained with multiple losses that exploit the alignment of both sentences and word order information.